dbmi-bgm/magma/docs/meta-workflow.rst

               "argument_type": "parameter",
               # These are optional fields
               #   If no value is specified,
               #     the argument will be matched to general arguments by source_argument_name
-              #   or argument name if source_argument_name is missing
+              #     or argument_name if source_argument_name is missing
+              #   First will try to match to argument in meta-worfklow-run specific input
+              #     if no match is found will try to match to meta-workflow default argument
               "value": "",
               "source_argument_name": ""
             }